 Back-to-school means back to homework!
 We're bringing you some easy homework station ideas that will have everything your kids may need at their fingertips.
 Give everything a home and you'll never have to worry about a disorganized school mess again!

 Whether we like it or not, another school year is about to begin.
 With that comes the H-word… HOMEWORK.
-(Lots and lots of homework, in some cases…) I'm a huge believer in creating a homework space, or homework station as it is often called, where you post assignments, keep a due-date calendar, and keep all the supplies and materials needed.
+(Lots and lots of homework, in some cases…) I'm a huge believer in creating a homework space, or homework station as it is often called, where you post assignments, keep a due-date calendar, and keep all the needed supplies and materials.
 This way, when it comes to homework, there's a set system, place, and routine for everything.
 I firmly believe that homework stations can be grossly over-complicated and intimidating!
 But they certainly don't have to be.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Creating a homework station in your home can be as easy or complex as you want it to be.
 Ours is a simple desk area with supplies nearby.
 Some have incredible systems of magnets, charts, carts, and all sorts of cuteness.
-However you prefer to do it, hold onto your hats because today I’m going to share with you a wide variety of tips and ideas to create a homework station that is just right for your family!
+However you prefer to do it, hold onto your hats – today I’m going to share with you a wide variety of tips and ideas to create a homework station that is just right for your family!
 (Pssst you can even use these ideas if you don't have kids or homework in your house!
-Organization and functionality is universal, kids or no kids.)
+Organization and functionality are universal, kids or no kids.)
 Also, while I'm here, quick PSA reminder to jump into the Back to Productivity challenge this month if you haven't; it's not too late!